JKevinXu/ChatBrowse/LLM_INTENT_CLASSIFICATION.md

 ## Intent Types

-The system classifies user input into these categories:
+The system classifies user input into these categories (defined in `src/config/intent-config.ts`):

 | Intent | Description | Examples |
 |--------|-------------|----------|